Dwitrisha/Macrohard-Teams/README.md

 * ### <ins>Chatting</ins>
   1. Group Chat Rooms to allow multiple participants to chat
   2. Create new rooms real-time
+  3. Start video meeting from within chat with multiple participants
-  3. Uploading and sending files as link easily with a click
+  4. Uploading and sending files as link easily with a click
-  4. Emoji Picker to use during chatting
+  5. Emoji Picker to use during chatting

 * ### <ins>Drive for Files</ins>
   1. Easily upload files of any format to the drive with just 2-3 clicks